Image Credit: Luca Onniboni/Unsplash

 • The quality of the content

-• Whether SEO optimization is needed
+• Whether SEO is needed

 • The frequency of publication